Zone Aware Replication

 2. Rollout ingesters to apply the configured zone

 3. Enable time-series zone-aware replication via the -distributor.zone-awareness-enabled CLI flag (or its respective YAML config option).
-Please be aware this configuration option should be set to distributors, queriers and rulers.
+Please be aware that this configuration option should be set to distributors, queriers, and rulers.

 The -distributor.shard-by-all-labels setting has an impact on read availability.
-When enabled, a metric is sharded across all ingesters and querier needs to fetch series from all ingesters while, when disabled, a metric is sharded only across <replication factor> ingesters.
+When enabled, a metric is sharded across all ingesters, and the querier needs to fetch series from all ingesters.
+While, when disabled, a metric is sharded only across <replication factor> ingesters.

 Store-gateways: blocks replication